lordAaron0121/BDMGroupProj/README.md

 - Zone size tuning required
 - Setup cost for zone creation

+### 4. Compressed File-Based Column Store
+Columnar storage implementation with Compressed data

+**Pros:**
+- Reduced disk space by storing compressed data
+- Faster read times due to lower number of bytes

+**Cons:**
+- Overhead from mapping and un-mapping of data

 ## Implementation Details

-### Split Row Store Implementation
+### File-Based Row Store Implementation
-- Data is split into logical groups based on query patterns
+- Data is split into n-equal subsets, each of which are stored row-based in disk
-- Each group contains a subset of columns stored in row format
-- Record IDs maintain relationships between split files
-- Optimized for specific query patterns
+- The value n is decided by the number of columns required for the query
+- This is to allow better apple-to-apple comparison of I/O cost between column-based and row-based storage
+- For example, a query has a condition using "month", and another condition using "town".
+A column-based storage approach that has each column stored in separate files in disk, will read only these 2 files.
+This row-based approach should read 2 files as well.
+Therefore the data is split into 2 equal subsets of rows, each stored in disk separately

 ### Zone Map Implementation
 The zone map approach divides the data into zones and maintains the following statistics for each zone: